Updated July 25, 2020

-I have listed a few spots in the parks not to miss:
+I have also listed a few spots in the parks not to miss:

 Holiday themed Beignets – Find these at the Mint Julep Bar in New Orleans Square.
 They’re Mickey Shaped and totally worth the calories.
 You’re going to walk 10 miles during a day’s visit anyway.
 Indulge!
 2018 includes Candy Cane flavor.

 Jolly Holiday Bakery – The Jolly Holiday Bakery is always one of my favorite stops for dining in general, but their sweet treats during the holidays, including gingerbread men, are so delicious.
 Be sure to stop there for a bite to eat.